jackheywood/DesignPatterns/README.md

   - Bold or italic text in the console
     - Don't want each character to have a formatting character
     - Operate on _ranges_ (e.g. line number, start/end positions)

+#### Summary

+- Store common data externally
+- Define the idea of "ranges" on homogeneous collections and store data related to those ranges
+- .NET string interning _is_ the Flyweight pattern!

 ## Behavioural Patterns